 A – Youth License Course

 US Soccer divides the A License between youth and senior soccer.
 The A-Youth license focuses on developing the future professional soccer player.
-It’s a five-to-six month commitment with three five-day classes separated by six-to-eight weeks of assignments and mentoring and a final assessment meeting.
-Candidates need to have had the B License for six-months, four years of coaching experience, currently coaching, and access to an elite youth club.
-The A-Youth License costs $3,000.
+It’s a 10-month commitment with three in-person meetings, virtual meetings, independent learning, one-on-one meetings with instructors, guest speakers, an exit interview, a collaborative project, and a final assessment meeting.
+Candidates need to have had the B License for one year, have four years of coaching experience, be currently coaching, and have access to a team in a U-13 to U19 youth environment.
+The A-Youth License costs $2,000 – $3,500.

 A – Senior License Course

-The A-Senior License focuses on coaching a team at a high level.
-It’s a five-to-six month course with the same three five-day classes separated by six-to-eight weeks of assignments and mentoring and a final assessment meeting as the youth license.
+The A-Senior License focuses on coaching a team at a high level, “in a high-performance senior team environment in a US based competition or coaching in a college environment.”
+It’s a 10-month course with three in-person meetings (4 days/3 nights), an average of two virtual meetings per week, one virtual meeting week (4 days @ 4-5 hours), independent learning and research, individual/small group workshops with coach educators, expert seminars on domain-specific topics, and a final assessment meeting.
 The differences are access to a college soccer or minor league club and an application submitted through US Soccer’s coaching portal.
-The A-Senior License costs $4,000.
+The A-Senior License costs $3,500.

 Pro License Course

-Following the lead of UEFA, US Soccer adopted a pro license for the top level coaches.
+Following the lead of UEFA, US Soccer adopted a pro license for the top-level coaches.
 It’s now a requirement for MLS head coaches that don’t qualify for a waiver.
 US Soccer requires holders of the UEFA Pro License to take the USSF Pro License as well.
-To qualify to take the course, a coach must be actively coaching in MLS, NWSL, USL, or on the US National Team staff.
-The course takes 12 months with a five-day class, a six-day onsite visit to the coach’s club by a USSF instructor, a six-day international class, a four-day class, a second developmental period, and a final presentation as part of a four-day class.
+To qualify to take the course, a coach must hold a US Soccer A License for at least one year and be actively coaching in MLS, NWSL, USL, MLS Next Pro, NISA, or on a US National Team staff for at least one year.
+The course takes 12 months with three in-person meetings of 5 days each, two virtual meetings per month, two six-day onsite visits to the coach’s club by a USSF instructor, an international visit where possible, two developmental periods, and a final presentation and interview.
 The Pro License costs $10,000.